First look at the new 'Bachelorette'

 - The producer live tweeted

-(CNN)Season 13 of "The Bachelorette" doesn't premieres until May 22, but fans have already gotten a sneak peek.
+(CNN)Season 13 of "The Bachelorette" doesn't premiere until May 22, but fans have already gotten a sneak peek.

 That's thanks to the show's producer, Mike Fleiss, who on Thursday live tweeted the first night of filming.